MakeSchool-Tutorials/web-7-react-redux-tetris-app/P12-Connect-Grid-Board/content.md

 }
 ```

 No visual changes quite yet, but make sure everything still loads correctly in the browser!
+Our Grid Board now **uses Redux/Flux to manage application state!** We also covered working with **systems that manage and merge complex arrays** in a lot more detail with the board, and have gotten _even more_ practice with **using functional programming methods like `map`!**

 # Now Commit